 How Many Calories in a Margarita?

-There are approximately 438 calories in my Disney Rose Gold Margarita.
+There are approximately 950 calories in my Disney Rose Gold Margarita.
 Are there carbs in a margarita?
 Unfortunately, yes, there are carbs.
-If you happen to be counting Weight Watchers Points I hate to break the news to you but it’s going to cost you about 20 points.
+If you happen to be counting Weight Watchers Points I hate to break the news to you but it’s going to cost you…a whole lotta points.
 Ouch!
 Don’t let that stop you from enjoying one though!
 We all need to splurge once in awhile #amiright?